seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 scenarios, but are much higher suggesting an inconsistency between the pot survey data and the model structure and other data components.
 Rather than re-weighting, we chose to retain the values as specified noting that down-weighting these data would effectively exclude the signal from this series.
-The MAR for the trawl and pot surveys shows the same pattern among each of the scenarios as the SDNR.
+The MAR values for the trawl and pot surveys shows the same pattern among each of the scenarios as the SDNR.
 The SDNR (and MAR) values for the trawl survey and pot survey size compositions were relatively good, ranging from 0.54 to 0.73 for the reference case.
 The SDNRs for the directed pot fishery and other size compositions were  similar to previous estimates.